-Scotland Tomorrow: A song for Scotland.
+Scotland Tomorrow — Their own song for Scotland.
 Past, present and future.

-Massacre of Glencoe: Jim MacLean's song about the massacre of the clan MacDonald by the Campbells in 1692.
+Massacre of Glencoe — A song by Jim MacLean about the massacre of the clan MacDonald by the Campbells in 1692.
 Listening to this song you have the feeling of sadness and gloom that you would feel walking in Glencoe in present times.